-At Fidelity Bank, our goal is to become the most innovative SME support banking business in Africa while helping our clients build sustainable businesses.
+At Fidelity Bank, our goal is to become the most innovative SME support banking business in Nigeria while helping our clients build sustainable businesses.
 Our support for the growth and development of SME businesses is premised on our strong conviction that SME businesses are critical agents for economic development, job creation and poverty alleviation.

-Our experience indicates that SMEs do not only need financing but also require focused capacity building to grow their businesses.
-To this end, Fidelity Bank under its Managed SME Division, continues to develop and deliver tailored business management capacity building programmes to SME owners.
-Through these schemes, budding and established entrepreneurs receive training on the potentials of non-oil export markets, business sustainability and value chain opportunities in manufacturing along with an overview of how the Bank works to finance SME businesses.
+Our experience indicates that SMEs do not only need financing help but also require focused capacity building to grow their businesses.
+To this end, Fidelity Bank under its Managed SME Division, continues to develop and deliver tailored business management capacity building programmes to SME business owners.

+Through these schemes, budding and established entrepreneurs receive training on the potentials of non-oil export markets, business sustainability through effective brand management, leveraging digital technology and business diversification as well as the tailored financing products offered by the Bank to SME businesses with a special focus on women and youths.

-Business icons and captains of industry in various sectors of the economy and leaders in the public sector are sponsored by the Bank to enlighten SME owners on how to identify and optimize opportunities in the business environment through the electronic media.
-The Fidelity Regional SME Conferences and the Fidelity SME Radio Programme remain key platforms for the delivery of these capacity building initiatives.
+Through effective use of the electronic media, business icons, captains of industry and leaders in the public sector are sponsored by the Bank to enlighten SME owners on how to identify and optimize sustainable business opportunities in the environment.
+The Fidelity SME Radio Forum, the Regional SME Conferences and related TV Series remain key platforms for delivery of these capacity building initiatives.